On this page

 Wheaton students may also earn credit at other institutions that can be applied toward graduation requirements.
 Students completing summer school or January courses or who enroll at other institutions while on a leave of absence from Wheaton normally submit an “Application for Transfer Credit” to the Office of the Registrar before beginning course work elsewhere.
 Transfer credits must be approved by the chairperson of the Wheaton department into which the credit shall be transferred.
 Students must earn grades of C or better for courses to transfer successfully to Wheaton College, though transfer grades do not appear on the Wheaton transcript and are not computed in the Wheaton G.P.A.

 The college also grants academic credit for scores earned on College Entrance Examination Board (C.E.E.B.)
-Advanced Placement examinations and other examinations such as the General Certificate of Education (British University A-Levels), the French Baccalaureate and the International Baccalaureate, as approved by the Dean of Advising.
+Advanced Placement examinations and other examinations such as the General Certificate of Education (British University A-Levels), the French Baccalaureate and the International Baccalaureate, as approved by the Dean of Advising and Academic Success.
 The amount of credit and any conditions on recording it will be determined on the basis of departmental evaluation of the examination and the student’s score.
-The college will grant advanced placement credit for college-level work completed before matriculation only when that work has been reviewed and credit recommended by the appropriate department, subject to the approval of the Dean of Advising.
+The college will grant advanced placement credit for college-level work completed before matriculation only when that work has been reviewed and credit recommended by the appropriate department, subject to the approval of the Dean of Advising and Academic Success.
 College courses taken during secondary school and used for graduation requirements are not eligible for transfer.
 Application for credit based on placement exams or college-level work is ordinarily made at the time of matriculation and completed by the end of the student’s first year.
 A limit of eight course credits is placed on credits earned in this way.

 - A student must present 32 course credits for graduation.